enanomapper/nano-lazar-paper/nano-lazar.md

 # Introduction

-Read across is a commonly used approach for the risk assessment of chemicals.
+Read across is a commonly used approach for the risk assessment of chemicals and has recently gained popularity for nanoparticle risk assessment [@Arts14].
-Read across procedures are based on the assumption that similar compounds cause similar biological effects.
-In order to estimate the activity of a novel compound a researcher will search for similar compounds with known biological activities and deduce the activity of the new compound from this data.
-In order to make the read across procedure reproducible, traceable and objective the authors of this paper have developed a computer program (`lazar`, [@Maunz2013]) that automates the risk assessment process.
-The objective of the current study was to extend `lazar` for the risk assessment of nanomaterials.
+Read across procedures are based on the assumption that similar substances cause similar biological effects.
+In order to estimate the activity of a novel substance a researcher will search for similar substances with known biological activities and deduce the activity of the new substance from this data.

+Most read across procedures for nanoparticles originate from a regulatory setting and aggregate current nanotoxicity knowledge into rules for determining groups of similar substances and rules for extrapolating the toxicity of the unknown nanoparticle (see e.g. [@Arts14] for a review, [@Arts15,@Schultz15,@Dekkers16] for recent proposals).

+Despite their popularity current read across approaches have a couple of disadvantages, especially in respect to the reproducibility and validation of prediction results:

+ - They require a lot of time from skilled toxicologists to search for data, interpret it according to guidelines and to aggregate it into a final assessment.
+ - Grouping and extrapolation criteria are rarely formally defined and leaves the risk assessor room for interpretation.
+ - Implicit assumptions about grouping and extrapolation criteria have been rarely validated and may be correct or not
+ - It is hardly possible to validate the proposed schemes with independent test sets of statistically relevant size.

+In order to make the read across procedure reproducible, traceable and objective the authors of this paper have developed a programming framework (`lazar`, [@Maunz2013]) for small compounds with well defined structures.
+`lazar` follows the generic read across process of identifying similar substances and extrapolating from their measured activities, but automates the process with well defined user selectable algorithms (see below).
+This makes predictions less time consuming, reproducible and allows independent validation studies.
+A graphical user interface presents the rationales of predictions and supporting information for a critical inspection and to reject dubious predictions.

+The objective of the current study was to extend `lazar` for the risk assessment of nanomaterials and to integrate it with  databases and ontologies of the eNanoMapper EU FP7 project [@Jeliazkova15], which contains currently all *public* nanoparticle datasets and to validate a subset of the implemented algorithms with a nanoparticle dataset.
+The `nano-lazar` extension implements new methods for representing and handling nanomaterials without well defined chemical structures.
+This includes e.g. nanoparticle characterisations by structural, size and shape, physico-chemical and biological properties as well as ontology terms.
+It implements nanoparticle specific methods for descriptor calculation, feature selection, similarity calculation and a graphical interface optimized for nanoparticle predictions.

+Similar to `lazar` `nano-lazar` is completely modular in terms of algorithms for descriptors (measured and calculated), feature selection, similarity calculation and local (Q)SAR models of similar substances.

 The concept of chemical *similarity* is the key idea behind all read across procedures.
 But similarity is not an intrinsic property of substances, it can